Global Torelli theorem for irreducible symplectic orbifolds: Introduction

 Since this first contribution of Fujiki, the development of this field was concentrated on smooth (IHS) manifolds with fundamental results by Beauville \cite{Beauville} and Huybrechts \cite{Huybrechts5}.
 Nevertheless, coming back to the original idea of Fujiki is a very promising direction of research.
 On the one hand, the numerical limitation of examples disappears with (IHS) orbifolds.
-Markushevich, Tikhomirov and Matteini in \cite{Markou} and \cite{Matteini}, provided examples coming from moduli spaces of stable sheaves on some particular K3 surfaces; in addition, several examples coming from quotients were studied in \cite{Lol}, \cite{Kapfer} and \cite{Lol2}.
+Markushevich, Tikhomirov and Matteini in \cite{Markou} and \cite{Matteini}, provided examples coming from moduli spaces of stable sheaves on some particular K3 surfaces; in addition, several examples coming from quotients were studied in \cite[Section 13]{Fujiki}, \cite{Lol}, \cite{Kapfer} and \cite{Lol2}.
 On the other hand, it is quite simple to generalize the theory of smooth (IHS) manifolds to the case of (IHS) orbifolds.
 Many tools were already generalized in the literature and (IHS) orbifolds seem to behave in many aspects as their smooth cousins.
 It is also an objective of this paper to back up this assertion.
-The most remarkable properties are the admission of a pure Hodge structure (Theorem \ref{Hodge}), the stability by deformation (Proposition \ref{triv}) and the generalization by Campana of Calabi--Yau's theorem (Theorem \ref{Ricci}).
-After global Torelli theorem, many more generalizations could be expected, and this paper can be seen as a first contribution to motivate future research in this direction.
-The global Torelli theorem will also open many horizons of research in the framework of (IHS) orbifolds, for instance to the study of mirror symmetry.
-Moreover, we can also expect applications in physics, in particular in string theory, since orbifolds are frequently used in this field.
+The most remarkable properties are the existence of a pure Hodge structure (Theorem \ref{Hodge}), the stability under deformation (Proposition \ref{triv}) and the generalization by Campana of Calabi--Yau's theorem (Theorem \ref{Ricci}).
+After the global Torelli theorem, many more generalizations could be expected, and this paper can be seen as a first contribution to motivate future research in this direction.
+The global Torelli theorem will also open many perspectives of research in the framework of (IHS) orbifolds, for instance to the study of mirror symmetry.
 This work also takes place in the more general project of generalization of theories coming from Kähler manifolds to Kähler complex spaces which will be more adapted to the minimal model program.
 As a similar initiative I would like to mention the work of Benjamin Bakker and Chistian Lehn which provided a global Torelli theorem for singular symplectic varieties admitting a symplectic resolution \cite{Lehn}.